purplespider/ss-scripts/readme.md

 The script will ask:
 1. For a name for the site, e.g. `myexamplesite` (Will default to the provided SSH username)
 2. Which version of Silverstripe the site is (e.g. 3 or 4)
 3. Which PHP version the site requires.
+(Defaults to version set in `ssscripts.conf`)

 Then it automatically:
 1. Links this directory as a Laravel Valet site. (`valet link SITENAME`)
+2. Sets Valet to use the desired PHP version.
+3. Runs `composer install` to download required packages.
-2. Creates a new database for the site in your local database server.
+4. Creates a new database for the site in your local database server.
-3. Creates a `.env` file prefilled with the local database details.
+5. Creates a `.env` file prefilled with the local database details.
+(Or a `_ss_environment.php` for a Silverstripe 3 site.)
-4. Runs `ssdownload` to get the site database and assets from the live site.
+6. Runs `ssdownload` to get the site database and assets from the live site.
 7. Gives the site an SSL cert using `valet secure`
 8. Opens the local site URL in the browser.
-9. Opens the site root in VS Code.
+9. Opens the site root in your editor ready for editing.
+(Customisable in `ssscripts.conf`)

 Local requirements:
 * Laravel Valet